13 January 2016

 For milling direction set to Conventional, the cut will move anti-clockwise around the shape.

-Tool Diameter = 1.6 Tool diameter should be set to the plasma cut width (kerf) of a typical cut.
+Tool diameter should be set to the plasma cut width (kerf) of a typical cut.